Lakens/statistical_inferences/docs/13-prereg.md

 <img src="images/dec08b890995634acf624123962ed970.png" width="100%" style="display: block; margin: auto;" />

 Go back to the main page of your OSF project by clicking on the name of your project in the top left of the screen. **The final thing that we need to do is make it possible for others to access our files by making the project page public**.
 By default, the project is private, and you can use the OSF to privately store your research data.
-But you can also make the page public, whenever you are ready. **If the page is not public, it can not be graded for a class assignment!**
+But you can also make the page public, whenever you are ready. **If the page is not public, it cannot be graded for a class assignment!**

 Click the ‘Make Public’ button (highlighted by the red square in the picture below)